carbon-language/carbon-lang/docs/project/pull_request_workflow.md

 the history -- especially for humans -- to be at least somewhat simplified by sticking to a linear progression.
 As a consequence, we either squash pull requests or rebase them when merging them.

+## Merging pull requests

+Pull requests are ready to be merged when reviewers have indicated they're happy (for example, "LGTM" or "Looks good to me") or have approved the pull request.
+While all merges require at least one approval, a reviewer might approve before others are finished reviewing; all reviewers should be given time to comment to ensure there's a consensus.

+Either the author or reviewer may merge and resolve conflicts.
+The author may indicate they want to merge by informing the reviewer and adding the `DO NOT MERGE` label.
+The reviewer is encouraged to coordinate with the author about merge timing if there are concerns about breaks.
+In either case, the developer doing the merge is expected to be available to help address post-commit issues, whether through a fix-forward or a rollback.

+### Merge commit descriptions

+When squashing and merging, GitHub tries to generate a description, but it's recommended to use the first comment on the pull request review for the squashed commit description.
+Authors should keep it up-to-date so that reviewers can merge when the change is ready.
+Reviewers shouldn't edit or rewrite this message themselves, and instead ask the author make those changes (possibly with suggestions) just like other parts of the code review.
+It's important that the commit message is one the author is comfortable with when merged.

+When suggested edits have been merged into a pull request, GitHub will append a `Co-authored-by:` line to its default proposed commit message for each reviewer who suggested edits that were applied.
+These lines should be retained and appended to the message from the initial comment.